Use AND between terms to narrow your search

 Not eliminates records that contain a search term.
 It narrows or limits the search.
 Therefore, use "not" in front of a term to ensure that the search will not include that term.
 Warning: Some databases use "and not" instead of "not."
 Check the database help screen. |

-Variety of terms: If you are looking for items on the "movies", use additional keywords such as "film", "films", "cinema", or "motion pictures".
+Variety of terms: If you are looking for items on the "movies," use additional keywords such as "film," "films," "cinema," or "motion pictures."

 An example of retrieving results unrelated to your topic (false drops): using the keyword "cricket" will retrieve items about the sport as well as the insect.

 Some databases allow for wild cards to be embedded within a word to replace a single character.
-For instance, in InfoTrac, you can also use the question mark (?) within a word to replace a character.
+For instance, you can also use the question mark (?) within a word to replace a character.
 For example:

 wom?n will retrieve woman or women